Texiwill/aac-lib/README.md

 - Looks for Passwords (hashes)
 - Looks for API Keys (hashes)
 - Looks for PII

- Look for the following spefic PII:

   - SSN
   - CC# (Visa, Mastercard, American Express, AMEX, Diners Club, Discover, JCB)
   - US Passport
   - US Passport Cards
   - US Phone
   - Indiana DL#

  Called by "git commit" with no arguments.
 The hook should exit with non-zero status after issuing an appropriate message if